 Each variable is treated as an individual clause.
 Cascading restraint clauses cab be annulled and are independently binding.
-This means that where one level of restraint may be deemed too harsh, the employer can look to enforce a lower level restraint without the entire clause being invalidated.
+This means that where one level of restraint may be deemed too harsh, an employer can look to enforce a lower level restraint without the entire clause being invalidated.

 The decision by the New South Wales Court of Appeal confirms that these clauses are valid and enforceable.

 OAMPS Insurance Brokers Ltd v Hanna

-The restraint clause itself was a cascading clause with 9 restraints, which ranged from 15 months across Australia, down to 12 months across metropolitan Sydney.
+The restraint clause itself was a cascading clause with 9 restraints.
+The restraints ranged from 15 months across Australia, down to 12 months across metropolitan Sydney.

 The Court of Appeal held that the restraint clause was not void for uncertainty.
-It was clear that the various restraint periods and areas were part of separate and independent provisions, all capable of being understood and complied with.
+It was clear that the various restraint periods and areas were part of separate and independent provisions all capable of being understood and complied with.

-The 12 month period was reasonable because it ensured OAMPS was able to renew the insurance policies of the clients it sought to restrain Mr Hanna from dealing with..
+The 12 month period was reasonable because it ensured OAMPS was able to renew the insurance policies of the clients it sought to restrain Mr Hanna from dealing with.